Introduction

 Placing the windshield wiper arms back

-2. When the ignition is switched on, press the windshield wiper lever briefly towards "one-tap wiping".
+2. When the ignition is switched on, briefly press the windshield wiper lever toward the "one-tap wiping" position.

 NOTICE

-Failing to take care when working on the wiper arms can damage the hood, windshield, or wiper arms.
+Incorrect handling of the wiper arms can damage the hood, windshield, painted surfaces, or the wiper arms themselves.

 Cleaning and changing wiper blades

-Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility to help ensure the replacement blades match the required length, connector type, and design.

 Cleaning the wiper blades

-Windshield wiper: Move the windshield wiper arms into the service position before lifting.
+Windshield wiper: Move the windshield wiper arms into the service position before lifting them from the glass.

-2. Clean the wiper blades carefully with a damp sponge ⇒
+2. Clean the rubber wiping edges with a damp sponge ⇒

 .